molpopgen/fwdpy/README.rst

 necessary to manually tell fwdpy where the dependencies are located.

 For example, let us assume that fwdpp_ and GSL_ are installed into your home folder.
-On *nix systems, $HOME is a variable representing the location of your home folder.
+On Unix-like systems, $HOME is a variable representing the location of your home folder.
 Thus, the header files for these libraries will be found in $HOME/include and any run-time libraries will be found in $HOME/lib.